veekthoven/veekthoven/content/how-to-create-sublime-text-3-snippets.md

 ```

 ### Anatomy of a Sublime Text Snippet
 A sublime text snippet is basically an XML file with the extension **.sublime-snippet**.
-For example, you could have a **conclusion.sublime-snippet** in a project to insert a conclusion to your blog posts.
+For example, you could have a **conclusion.sublime-snippet** that inserts a conclusion paragraph to your blog posts, assuming you write your blog posts with sublime text.

 A sublime text snippet usually takes the following structure
 ```xml[conclusion.sublime-snippet]